exceptionless/Exceptionless.Net/src/Platforms/Exceptionless.Extensions.Logging/readme.txt

 Alternatively, you can also use the different overloads of the AddExceptionless method for different configuration options.

-Please visit the wiki https://github.com/exceptionless/Exceptionless.Net/wiki/Sending-Events for examples on sending events to Exceptionless.
+Please visit the documentation https://exceptionless.com/docs/clients/dotnet/sending-events/ for examples on sending events to Exceptionless.

 -------------------------------------